Loading...

 HRSA

-The National Health Service Corps pays up to $80,000 toward your student loans in exchange for a 2-year full-time commitment at an NHSC-approved site.
+The National Health Service Corps pays toward your student loans in exchange for a 2-year full-time commitment at an NHSC-approved site.
+In FY2026 primary-care providers can receive up to $75,000 plus a $5,000 Spanish-language-proficiency enhancement (up to $80,000), and the Rural Community LRP pays up to $105,000.
 Most FQHCs in California qualify.
-Covers clinicians, behavioral health providers, and dental professionals working in Health Professional Shortage Areas (HPSAs).
+Covers clinicians, behavioral health providers, and dental professionals in Health Professional Shortage Areas (HPSAs).
+Note: the FY2026 cycle closed March 31, 2026 — the next cycle is expected in early 2027.

 Eligibility